May 2013

 Dream Big-Martin Luther King Day

 Martin Luther King Day, celebrated as a national holiday on the third Monday of January, is this Monday, Jan.
 18. This is also the date of the 2010 King Day of Service that celebrates the birthday of Dr. King by reminding people that his life was given in service to people of all races and creeds.
 In Colorado, most schools, government offices, banks and some businesses celebrate the day with a day off school or work.
-If you and your family would like to participate in ...
+If you and your family would like to participate in this year’s King ...
 Full Story